 There’s not a lot in it, weight-wise: you’re looking at a small difference of just over an ounce.
 If you have a lot to carry, however, every ounce may count.
 As is the case during an arduous climb.

-The first point to note in this Patagonia Nano Puff and Patagonia Down Sweater review is that the Down option is lighter in weight.
-This is because it’s made using real goose down, which simply cannot be beaten when it comes to warmth per ounce.
+When comparing the Patagonia Nano Puff and Patagonia Down Sweater, it is the Down option that is slightly heavier in weight.
+That being said, it is made using real goose down, which simply cannot be beaten when it comes to warmth per ounce.
+The slight increase in weight makes it the warmer option as well.

 - Down Sweater: Shell: 20×30 denier recycled ripstop DWR polyester